xwipeoutx/hololens-workshop/1-hello-world/5-deployment.md

 * x86
 * HoloLens Emulator

-Hit Ctrl+F5, wait a long time, and you're off to the races!
+Hit `Ctrl+F5` to run without debugging.
+Wait a long time, and you're off to the races!

 ## Troubleshooting

 This part often has lots of issues.
-The step-by-step hand curated guide below will solve every issue.
+To save time, I've developed a self-learning artificial intelligence to troubleshoot these issues, and embedded it below.
+This system  detects the problem you are having, reticulates the splines and adjusts its parameters to generate a specific solution to your problem.
+Here it is:

 1. Close Visual Studio
 2. Delete the `Solution` folder